 At every stage in my working life, I have had a different budgeting strategy.
 For the first 10 years, I usually just spent all my money within a few days of getting paid.
-My budgeting strategy involved taking a sticky note, writing down the amount of money I was getting on payday at the top,
+My budgeting strategy involved taking a sticky note, writing down the amount of money I was getting

 It’s been a while since I’ve written a post like this, but there are a few questions that keep popping up in my inbox and in comments: Do you budget monthly or per paycheque?
-If you have money leftover in your account before your next payday, what do you do with it?
-Do you keep
+If you have money leftover in your account before your next payday, what do you do

 Well, it was quite a month – not exactly the one I’d planned, but in some ways it was even better.
 Let’s look at how my numbers finished up, then talk about how my budget posts will be written going forward…